 You can consider the below as a mashup of previous blog posts.
 Since I’ve written many posts about improving, tuning, and enhancing airline key performance indicators, I collected the most-essential aspects with this blog post.

 Here we go with the essential airline KPI ideas.

 #1 THE MOST IMPORTANT AIRLINE KPI IDEA: BRING ‘EM TO THE SMARTPHONE

 This had been one of my most important tips, even before the Coronacrisis started.
-If you are still relying on solutions that a) doesn’t offer mobile access to your key performance indicator or b) do not provide a perfect user experience on smartphones, you should start acting now.
+If you are still relying on solutions that a) don’t offer mobile access to your key performance indicator or b) do not provide a perfect user experience on smartphones, you should start acting now.